 In the name of your Son, the Great Physician.

 God bless caregivers. : ) If you have a prayer request for a friend or loved one, please feel free to leave it in the comment section below.
-Also, if you want encouragement on your spiritual path, join The Guided Life.
+Also, if you want encouragement on your spiritual path, join my Joy and Flow community.
 It’s free.